GeotrekCE/Geotrek-admin/docs/install/import.rst

 ============

 .. danger::
-    With dynamic segmentation, importing paths is very risky if paths are already present in Geotrek.
+    With dynamic segmentation, importing paths is very risky if paths are already present in Geotrek, import is only safe with no paths created.

-    If you import paths where there are existing paths or treks, their linked topology will be modified automatically.
+    Indeed, if you import paths where there are existing paths, treks, POIs or trails linked topology might be impacted.

 Before import paths layer, it is important to prepare them.
 Paths must be: